Taipei To Cebu To Tacloban

 ASU means Air Start Unit.
 It's used [obviously] to start the engines running.
 And to us passengers who are non-technical people, it also looks something like the above photo!
 Minsan mas maliit pa dyan na natutulak/nahahatak ng tao, minsan itinutulak ng sasakyan, at minsan ganyan sa picture - nasa truck!

-They look generally the same, that's why many people refer to any or both equipment as just "GPU"!
+They look almost the same, that's why many people refer to any or both as just "GPU" or even "GPS"!

 So ganun nga ba magka-power ang edroplano?
 I said "yes and no".
 Yes if the plane by itself cannot do its normal functions on its own engines due to some technical handicap.
 Hindi lagi ibig sabihin sira si airplane ha?
 Example: bawal magpa-andar ng engine sa gate dahil sa ingay o nagtitipid lang si airline.